Luoyang: 2021 administrative reorganization

 With the 2017 designation of Zhengzhou as a National Central City, Henan Province in 2020 proposed a new development plan for Zhengzhou Metropolitan Area, which called for the development of Luoyang as a sub-central city.
 As part of this development, authorities decided to expand the urban area of Luoyang.
-This not only facilitated planning and coordinated use of resources and infrastructure in Luoyang, but also allowed for better integration towards Zhengzhou, as Yanshi, Jili and Mengjin previously separated the Luoyang urban area from Zhengzhou.
+This facilitated planning and coordinated use of resources and infrastructure in Luoyang, and allowed for better integration towards Zhengzhou, as Yanshi, Jili and Mengjin previously separated the Luoyang urban area from Zhengzhou.

-On 28 March 2021, the central government approved a major administrative reorganization of Luoyang city.
+On 28 March 2021, the central government approved an administrative reorganization of Luoyang city.
 Yanshi City was reorganized into an urban district (Yanshi District), while Jili District and Mengjin County were merged into Mengjin District.
 This reorganization effectively doubled the urban area of Luoyang.

 Geography

-As its name states, the Old Town of Luoyang is located on the north bank of the Luo, a southern tributary of the middle reaches of the Yellow River.
-The districts of the modern urban center include both banks and some of the surrounding mountains.

-The countryside controlled by the municipal government includes still more rugged land: mountains comprise 45.51% of the total area; hills, 40.73%; and plains, 13.8%.
+The countryside controlled by the municipal government includes more rugged land: mountains comprise 45.51% of the total area; hills, 40.73%; and plains, 13.8%.